Eigenvector Phase Retrieval: Recovering eigenvectors from the absolute value of their entries: Numerical Examples

 \subsection{A Random Matrix.}

-Our second example will be as follows: we choose a matrix $A_0 \in \mathbb{R}^{100 \times 100}$ to have i.i.d.
+Our second example (see Fig. 3) will be as follows: we choose a matrix $A \in \mathbb{R}^{100 \times 100}$ to have i.i.d.
 Gaussian entries $a_{ij} \sim \mathcal{N}(0,1)$.
-We then create $A_1 =A + A^T$ and we pick $A$ to be $A_1$ after replacing the first entry by 50 to create a nice spectral gap.
+We then replace $A_{11}$ by 50 to create a nice spectral gap.
 Algorithm 1 works and has a nice flow evolving towards the ground truth.
 Since the eigenvalue is extremal, we expect Algorithm 2 to perform much better.
 Indeed, it recovers the ground truth within relatively few iterations.